Hot Lake Hotel: 1907–1933: Early years

-Upon its expansion, the hotel housed a total of 105 guest rooms, a 60-bed surgical ward, a ballroom, a barber shop, confectionery, drug store, post office, bank, railroad depot, news stand, reception rooms, laboratories, and a commissary.
-The resort featured state-of-the-art soaking tubs supplied by the spring water, as well as an operating room complete with an elevated observation deck, and a 1,500-guest dance hall.
-The hotel came to be known by locals as "The Town Under One Roof," and was a mostly self-sufficient property, producing its own vegetables, dairy products, meats, and eggs.
+Upon its expansion, the establishment housed a total of 105 guest rooms, a 60-bed surgical ward and third-floor operating theater.
+It came to be known by locals as "The Town Under One Roof" due to its various amenities, which included a ballroom, barber shop, confectionery, drug store, post office, bank, railroad depot, news stand, reception rooms, laboratories, and a commissary.
+The resort also featured state-of-the-art soaking tubs supplied by the spring water, a 1,500-guest dance hall, its own laundry facilities, a woodworking plant, express telephone office, and a telegraph station.
+It functioned as a mostly self-sufficient property, producing its own vegetables, dairy products, meats, and eggs.
+The establishment was advertised as "not a summer resort or hotel, but a place where sick people go to get cured," and was promoted as the "most thoroughly equipped" surgical facility west of Chicago.